 Natasha Maimba, 14, and Minahil Sarfraz, 15, do a lot of the same things any teen girls do.
-Sarfraz plays the guitar.
-Minahil likes to mug for the camera.
+Maimba plays the guitar.
+Sarfraz likes to mug for the camera.
 They started a band together, but it fell apart before they could play any music.
-But undoubtedly, their favourite thing to do together is try to change the world.
+But undoubtedly, their favorite thing to do together is try to change the world.
 The teens are two of the world's estimated 11 million child refugees and asylum-seekers.
 According to UNICEF, children make up approximately half of the world’s refugees, even though they constitute only one-third of the world’s total population.
 This week, as world leaders gather at the United Nations General Assembly to address the growing refugee crisis, Sarfraz and Maimba are serving as UNICEF Youth Ambassadors.
 Their goal is to make sure the needs of children like them are not forgotten.
-The girls, who became friends while living in an Irish centre for asylum seekers, were asked to be Youth Ambassadors after they told their stories in a documentary for Irish radio.
+The girls, who became friends while living in an Irish center for asylum seekers, were asked to be Youth Ambassadors after they told their stories in a documentary for Irish radio.
 Over the past few years, they’ve repeated those stories to world leaders, including United Nations Secretary-General Ban Ki-moon and numerous Irish national politicians.
 Now, their voices are reaching the highest levels as they share what young refugees go through.

 I lost a childhood in those years.